matbrewer396/HomeAssistantConfig/README.md

   * Right Double Press:
   * Left Long Press:
   * Right Long Press:
+* Bath is ready notification when water reach a level

 ### Bin Collection
 * Let me know the day before when the next bin collection is and what type